 You can pick up an external charging dock and extra battery for the IQ adding only about $25 price.
 Is it worth it?
 For me yes, it cuts the charging time down from 240 minutes to about 150 minutes.
 You are also able to charge two batteries at a time, but some people will be fine without.

 Overall each unit has its perks.
-Personally, I would go with the Pax 3 if I wanted the quicker heat up times and concentrate option and I would go with the Davinci IQ of neither of those mattered to you.
-Both of these units are feature-full, capable, and very compact vaporizers that has delivered on all fronts except for the fact they are not convection.
+Personally, I would go with the Pax 3 if I wanted the quick heat-up times and concentrate option and I would go with the Davinci IQ of neither of those mattered to you.
+Both of these units are feature-full, capable, and very compact vaporizers that have delivered on all fronts except for the fact they are not convection.